jaysonfrancis/machinelearning/README.md

 - [Validation Curves](scikit/Chapter 2/ValidationCurves.ipynb) -  For Analyzing Model Parameters
 - [Hyperparameter CV Objects](scikit/Chapter 2/EstimatorCVObjects.ipynb) - Efficient Parameter Search with EstimatorCV Objects

-_Using Pipelines in Scikit Learn_ (Coming soon)
+_Using Pipelines in Scikit Learn_
-- Motivation of using pipelines
+- [Motivation of using pipelines](scikit/Chapter 3/PipelinesmMtivation.ipynb) - Why pipelines, how not to do grid-searches.
-- Defining a pipeline and basic usage
+- [Defining a pipeline and basic usage](scikit/Chapter 3/PipelineBasics.ipynb) - Examples of using pipeslines and without pipelines.
-- Cross-validation with pipelines
+- Cross-validation with pipelines (Coming Soon)
 - Parameter selection with pipelines

 ---